How to Bathe Your Newborn

 There is no one perfect time to give your baby a bath—it’s your decision.
 Choose a time when you’re least likely to be interrupted and when your baby is calm.

-You may like to give your baby a bath in the daytime because she’ll naturally be more alert.
-Or, you may give your baby a bath at nighttime as part of her bedtime routine.
+You may like to give your baby a bath in the daytime because they’ll naturally be more alert.
+Or you may include bath time in your baby's bedtime routine.

-If you plan to give your baby a bath after feeding her, wait a while to ensure her tummy has had a chance to settle.
+If you plan to give your baby a bath after feeding them, wait a while to ensure their tummy has had a chance to settle.

 Can You Give Your Baby Bath Toys?

 Eventually, your baby will start to enjoy baths, and at some point, it will become more like playtime than bath time.
-When she’s bigger, let your little one splash around and have some fun in the water.
+Understanding how to bathe a newborn with an umbilical cord and knowing when you can give a newborn a bath can make this transition smoother and more enjoyable for both of you.
+When they’re bigger, let your little one splash around and have some fun in the water (with adult supervision, of course).

 Between your baby’s baths, you’ll probably be doing a lot of diapering.
 Why not get rewarded for all your efforts?
-Download the Pampers Club app to turn your Pampers purchases into rewards.
+Download the Pampers Rewards app and for every purchase, you’ll earn points that you can redeem for rewards.

 How we wrote this article The information in this article is based on the expert advice found in trusted medical and government sources, such as the American Academy of Pediatrics and the American College of Obstetricians and Gynecologists.
 You can find a full list of sources used for this article below.
 The content on this page should not replace professional medical advice.
 Always consult medical professionals for full diagnosis and treatment.